 - Chicken eggs only

 - One share per family per week (about 18 dozen eggs over approximately 18 weeks )

 - Eggs are delivered in 30 egg flats, and shareholders bring their own egg cartons, pick their own eggs to fill their cartons

 - Unclaimed eggs (after shareholder pick-up) will go to community programs on Wednesday mornings

 - Western Colorado Honey: Owned and operated by Paul Limbach, in Silt, Colorado, honey is available in gallon containers and delivered to DeLaney one time at the beginning of the season.

 - Dougan Farm Goat Milk: Goats are free of antibiotics, hormones, and steroids, and are tested monthly for safety.
 Goats are fed grass, hay, alfalfa (pasture when available), natural grain (when milking), sunflower seeds, and organic oats.
 Dougan Farm is located in Strausburg, Colorado and is state registered and a member of RMAC (Raw Milk Association of Colorado).

 The cost is $40 (one time fee for an undivided share) and a $50 monthly boarding contract.
 Half shares are also available.
 Share purchases, delivery and payments must be arranged with Dougan Farm, as goat milk shares cannot be stored at DeLaney!

 Shares are sold out for the 2014 season, click here to sign up to be notified about future CSA availability.
-For questions about shares from DeLaney Community Farm, contact Heather DeLong at email@example.com, or 303.292.9900.
+For questions about shares from DeLaney Community Farm, contact Erika Church here, or at 303.292.9900.